adsouza/adsouza.github.io/numbers.md

 As you might expect, we need to represent larger numbers than this!
 The easiest way to do that is by grouping bytes together into even larger sequences.
+The second-smallest grouping of bits used by modern computers is known as a word, which is typically a power-of-two (e.g. 2, 4, 8) multiple of a byte.
+Today we commonly use words composed of eight bytes (i.e. 64 bits), although 32-bit words aren’t that rare & we still use 16-bit words on many [embedded systems](https://www.wikiwand.com/en/Embedded_system).

 Each additional bit doubles the range of possible values: four octets give us 32 bits, which can represent numbers on the order of billions - good enough for most things - while eight octets give us 64 bits, which can represent truly enormous numbers (e.g. grains of sand on Earth).